MessedUpProjects/MessedUpProjects.github.io/_posts/2022-07-11-Project-Accelerometer.md

 #comment

 ---
-Druign first year of my studies me and my team built an accelerometer sensor.
+Druign the first year of my studies me and my team built an accelerometer sensor.
 It is a scale up of a MEMS accelerometer used in electronics.
 It it a mass block suspended by springs with big capacitors on sides that are used for sensing the displacement and therefore the acceleration.

 ![Desktop View](/assets/2022-07-11-Project-Accelerometer/Gyroscope.jpg){: width="972" height="589" .rounded-10}
-_Fnished accelerometer_
+_Finished accelerometer_

 ####  Report describing the project in details:
 <object data="/assets/2022-07-11-Project-Accelerometer/Mod4.pdf" width="792" height="589" type='application/pdf'> </object>